cirpa-acpri/UBC-PAIR-SurveyTextAnalysis/README.md

 **Flag Words:** If any words need to be added in the flagged words list, they can be added to the `flag/flag_words.txt` file.

+**Note on the output:** PDF files are generated with bar graphs for each type of analysis.
+New folder called output will be generated and PDF files can be accessed in that folder.